kllmanu/bs/README.md

 ## Setup

 1. Install [poetry](https://python-poetry.org/) and [fzf](https://github.com/junegunn/fzf)
-2. Clone the repo and to your local disk
-3. Run `poetry install` in the project root.
+2. Clone the repo and run `poetry install` in the project root

 Your `$SHELL` needs to export an environment variable with your [anticaptcha key](https://anti-captcha.com/de):